Quarterly Financial Report for the Quarter Ended September 30, 2012

 These decreases in the quarter were offset by increases in expenditures related to Repair and Maintenance ($28.2M) and Acquisition of Land, Buildings and Works ($34.8M) primarily due to increased spending for infrastructure renewal projects.

 3. Risks and Uncertainties

 As such, National Defence’s financial transactions are exposed to a broad range of external financial and economic risks such as inflation, foreign exchange and commodity price fluctuations.
-Depending on how these risks unfold, they could lead to funding lapses or shortages.
-For example, an appreciation of the Canadian dollar or deterioration of commodity prices, oil in particular, could result in a funding lapse.
+Depending on how these risks unfold, they could lead to surpluses or shortages.
+For example, an appreciation of the Canadian dollar or deterioration of commodity prices, oil in particular, could result in lower spending.
 Conversely, a depreciation of the Canadian dollar or increase in commodity prices could result in budget pressures.

-National Defence’s capital acquisition program includes a number of large multi- year acquisition projects.
-Delays in contracting and procurement activities, or delays in deliveries by suppliers for individual projects, can lead to reduced expenditures or funding lapses.
+National Defence’s capital acquisition program includes a number of large multi-year acquisition projects.
+Delays in contracting and procurement activities, or delays in deliveries by suppliers for individual projects, can lead to reduced expenditures or budgetary surpluses.

 While National Defence considers key economic and financial risk factors including defence specific inflation and foreign exchange in developing expenditure strategies, these risks are outside of the control of National Defence.

-Additionally, significant unforecasted operational demands can occur at any time requiring National Defence to respond anywhere on the globe.
-Depending on the extent of the operational demand, the cost of unforecasted operations would be mitigated either through internal reallocations or by requesting a budget adjustment from Parliament.
+Additionally, significant unforecasted operational demands can occur at any time, requiring National Defence to respond anywhere on the globe.
+Depending on the extent of the operational demand, the cost of unforecasted operations would be mitigated either through internal reallocations or by requesting incremental funding from Government.